lu4nm3/nextime/README.md

 # Nextime

-Nextime is a library for Scala that helps you figure out the "next time" something should occur by provding an easy and type safe way to work with cron expressions.
+Nextime is a library for Scala that helps you figure out the "next time" something should occur by providing an easy and type safe way to work with cron expressions.

 ## Guide